 Despite being a highly physical contact sport, Judo is also extremely safe.
-The strict international contest rules of Judo are strongly oriented to maximum safety at all times.
-The code of etiquette laid down from judo’s earliest days by Professor Kano requires that due respect is shown for teachers and practice partners.
-Stronger more experienced players are required to take responsibility for the well being of more junior or weaker members of both sexes.
+The strict international contest rules of Judo are strongly oriented to maximise safety at all times.
+The code of etiquette laid down from judo’s earliest days by Kano Jigoro requires that due respect is shown for teachers and practice partners.
+Stronger more experienced players are required to take responsibility for the wellbeing of junior or weaker players.

 To reinforce this tradition, the club strictly observes all the requirements of the University’s Health and Safety Regulations.
-We have a written code of practice, a copy of which is available to every club member and, like every other sport in Oxford, we have conducted a risk assessment to identify all possible hazards to members and spectators alike and to ensure that they are minimised.
+We have a code of practice and conduct thorough risk assessments for all club events to identify and minimise potential hazards to members and spectators alike.

 British Judo Association Membership

-Though generally safe, injury is always a possibility (as in any sport), and all members are required to be a member of a national Judo body.
-We recommend you join the BJA.
-To apply for BJA membership download an application form or apply online at the BJA website.
+Though generally safe, as in any sport there is a chance of injury, and all members are required to be a member of the BJA.
+To apply for BJA membership apply online here.
 Membership provides personal injury insurance, including personal liability cover should you, however inadvertently, be responsible for injuring another member.
-Existing licences can be renewed online.

 The Oxford University Judo Club Safety Documentation